-- Review land use history, previous studies and relevant registers to identify areas with the potential for Aboriginal and historical cultural heritage values. - Identify Aboriginal cultural heritage sites and values that could be affected by the project. - Identify areas of Aboriginal cultural heritage sensitivity relevant to the project. - Identify potentially affected sites or precincts on the Victorian Heritage Register, on Heritage Overlays in relevant planning schemes or otherwise documented as being of heritage significance. - Investigate the condition and sensitivity of identified sites and precincts.
+- Review land use history, Aboriginal traditional knowledge, previous studies and relevant registers to identify areas with the potential for Aboriginal and historical cultural heritage values. - Identify Aboriginal cultural heritage sites and values that could be affected by the project. - Identify areas of Aboriginal cultural heritage sensitivity relevant to the project. - Identify potentially affected sites or precincts on the Victorian Heritage Register or Heritage Inventory, within Heritage Overlays in relevant planning schemes or otherwise documented as being of heritage significance. - Investigate the condition and cultural heritage sensitivity of identified sites and heritage precincts. - Identify the extent, nature and significance of Aboriginal cultural heritage places that could be affected by the project.